 In May 2007, we loaned \$27.8 million to Sunshine Media Holdings Corp. and its subsidiaries, which we refer to collectively as Sunshine.
 The investment consists of a three-year revolving line of credit with an available capacity of \$3 million; a five-year senior term loan in the amount of \$17 million; and a five-year senior subordinated term loan in the amount of \$10 million.
 Amounts outstanding on the revolving line of credit are due in full at its maturity, which is May 14, 2010.
 The senior term loan is to be repaid over the life of the loan through annual payments equal to 50% of Sunshine's excess cash flow (as defined in the note), if any, with the remaining balance due at its maturity, which is May 14, 2012.
 The senior subordinated term loan is due in full at its maturity, which is May 14, 2012.
-The senior subordinated term loan is due in full at its maturity, which is May 14, 2012.
-The senior subordinated term loan is due in full at its maturity, which is May 14, 2012.
-The senior subordinated term loan is due in full at its maturity, which is May 14, 2012.
-The senior subordinated term loan is due in full at its maturity, which is May 14, 2012.
 The interest rate for the revolving line of credit and senior term loan is LIBOR plus 4% with a floor of 9%.
 The interest rate on the senior subordinated loan is LIBOR plus 6.5% with a floor of 11.5%.
 The senior subordinated loan also includes a provision for a 2.5% exit fee, which is payable upon repayment of the loan.

 Sunshine is a Phoenix-based publisher of regional trade magazine and custom publications.
 The company publishes 186 regional publications under the MD News, Doctor of Dentistry, Builder/Architect, and Real Estate Executive brands.
-Additionally, the company also produces 135 sponsored, custom publications for the community hospital market.
+Additionally, the company also produces 135 sponsored, custom publications for the community hospital market